HexHands/live-project/README.md

 **Live Project Stats**

-This github uses Actions to update this project on Scratch!
+This repo uses Actions to update this project on Scratch!

 https://scratch.mit.edu/projects/694515459/